oznogon/gattaibushido-public/rules/02_pilots.md

 **What weird pre-battle ritual does your team have?** As a team you should develop some special ritual that the Pilots engage in right before a fight that they know is coming.
 Maybe the whole team recites their team code aloud, or jams out their favorite songs in That Popular Rock Music Game (TM), or even disobeys school protocol entirely and just gets really trashed together!

 If the Pilots all actively make an effort to role-play this ritual each time in-game, Coach may give the team a Harmony boost.
-Conversely, if they fail to perform their team rituals at crucial moments, Coach may instead trigger a +Strife microevent.
+Conversely, if they fail to perform their team rituals at crucial moments, Coach may instead trigger a +Schism microevent.

 **Which of you is known as Coach's pet?** Is it true?
 Who does this bother the most?
 Who couldn't give a rat's ass either way?